 In terms of college education, the citizens of South Beloit rank slightly lower than the national average.
 15.75% of adults 25 and older in South Beloit have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

-The per capita income in South Beloit in 2010 was $22,143, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
-This equates to an annual income of $88,572 for a family of four.
+The per capita income in South Beloit in 2018 was $25,781, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
+This equates to an annual income of $103,124 for a family of four.
 However, South Beloit contains both very wealthy and poor people as well.

+South Beloit is a somewhat ethnically-diverse city.
 The people who call South Beloit home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Beloit residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in South Beloit include Irish, Swedish, Italian, and Norwegian.
+Important ancestries of people in South Beloit include German, Irish, English, Swedish, and Norwegian.